Whale Watching In Iceland

 Can You See Whales And Dolphins From The Shore In Iceland?

-That said, we understand that not all visitors may be comfortable with a boat journey, no matter how calm the water is.
+We understand that not all visitors may be comfortable with a boat journey, no matter how calm the water is.
 But the fear and anxiety of sailing shouldn’t be a roadblock for your whale or dolphin watching trip.
 So, here are a few places that you may visit to catch a glimpse of these gigantic mammals from the land.
+If you are interested you can find the Google Whale Watching Spots Interactive Map here.

 Can You Swim With Whales And Dolphins In Iceland?